 Below are some of the things I've done serving you as Registrar.
-With the larger role of Town Clerk, I hope to find more ways to make every interaction we have the best that it can be.
+I hope to find more ways to make every interaction we have the best that it can be.

 As the first-ever state-certified Registrar of Voters in Greenwich, I take continuing education seriously.
 I'm always on the lookout for the next incremental improvement to make the experience more fun and engaging for our citizens.

 I'm also very interested in what will attract young people.
 Which is why I appointed and trained the Greenwich's first and CT's youngest certified Deputy Registrar of Voters in CT history.

 Some of the other innovations I've brought to the office (in chronological order):

 - Deployed test of electronic voting at 2007 RTM meeting (pre-Registrar).
 Reintroduced concept to RTM in 2018.